azdavis/dotfiles/readme.md

 ## install

-A file on your system, if it exists, will be replaced with a file (or symlink to a file) in `dotfiles`, if it exists, according to the following table:
+Note: A file on your system, if it exists, will be replaced with a file (or symlink to a file) in `dotfiles`, if it exists, according to the following
+table:

 | # | On your system                                 | In `dotfiles`    |
 |---|------------------------------------------------|------------------|